VolmitSoftware/docs/holoui/16-api-previews.md

 title: "API - Previews"
 description: "HoloUI documentation: API - Previews"
 published: true
-date: 2026-08-09T00:00:00.000Z
+date: 2026-08-12T00:00:00.000Z
 tags: "holoui"
 editor: markdown
 dateCreated: 2026-08-09T00:00:00.000Z
 ---
 Container previews expose two integration points in `art.arcane.holoui.api`: `PreviewStateProvider`, which contributes named variables that preview documents read, and `HoloUiContainerPreviewAccessEvent`, the last gate before HoloUi builds a preview for a viewer.
-This document defines those public contracts and links to the canonical built-in variable and access-control references in [Container Previews](/holoui/09-container-previews).
+This document defines those public contracts and links to the canonical built-in variable and access-control references in [09 - Container Previews](/holoui/09-container-previews).

-The preview document format and expression language they feed are covered in [Container Previews](/holoui/09-container-previews).
+The preview document format and expression language they feed are covered in [09 - Container Previews](/holoui/09-container-previews).

 ---